Job Title: Professor

 After graduating from the Kyushu Institute of Design in 1983, Toru Kamekawa joined the Japan Broadcasting Corporation (NHK) as a sound engineer.
-During that period he gained his experience as a recording engineer mostly in surround sound programs for HDTV.
+During that period, he gained his experience as a recording engineer, mostly in surround sound programs for HDTV.
 In 2002, he joined the Tokyo University of the Arts as an associate professor (a professor since 2010), where he teaches acoustics and sound recording.
-His research interests include among others the area of recording techniques for multi-channel stereophony.
-He is currently conducting a research on the factors of spatial impression in surround sound with height channels such as 22.2 multi-channel audio.
+His research interests include, among others, the area of recording techniques for multi-channel stereophony.
+He is currently researching the factors of spatial impressions of surround sound with height channels such as 22.2 multi-channel audio.

 In 2009, Toru Kamekawa was presented with the AES Board of Governors Award in recognition for chairing the AES Japan Regional Convention in 2005.